Step-by-Step Guide: Installing Tile Trim on Internal & External Corners

 - Cut edge tiles to fit flush into the corner.

-- Use a small gap (1–2mm) to allow for movement or grout.
+- Leave a small gap (1–2mm) for movement or grout.

 Step 3: Apply Grout or Sealant

-- Use a grout float or sealant gun to fill the gap cleanly.
+- Use a grout float or sealant gun to fill gaps cleanly.

 Pro Tips for a Professional Finish

-- When cutting metal trims, use fine-tooth blades to avoid jagged edges.
+- Use fine-tooth blades to cut metal trims without jagged edges.

-- Clean excess adhesive before it dries — it can stain certain finishes like brushed brass or copper.
+- Clean excess adhesive immediately to avoid staining finishes like brushed brass or copper.

 Recommended Trims for Corners

-At National Tile Trims, we offer a wide range of trim styles and materials perfect for all kinds of corner installations:
+At National Tile Trims, we offer a variety of trims suitable for all corner installations:

-Need help choosing the right profile?
-Contact us —or browse our full range of tile trims
+Need help selecting the right corner tile trim?
+Contact us or browse our full range of trims.

 Final Thoughts